lukso-network/docs/docs/learn/introduction.md

 ---
 sidebar_label: 'Introduction'
 sidebar_position: 1
-introduction: Introduction to the LUKSO Ecosystem - why choose LUKSO?, who is LUKSO intended for?
+description: Introduction to the LUKSO Ecosystem - why choose LUKSO?
+Who is LUKSO intended for?
 ---

 # Introduction